sampsyo/uwadvising/advising.md

 Best of luck in finding an advising relationship that can help you reach beyond your own expectations---we know you can, and we're ready to help!

 --- Hank Levy
 CSE Department Chair

 ## The First Year

 In your first year or so at UW you should find a research topic to get started on.
 Part of finding a research topic is finding a research advisor to do the work with.
 When you come into the department, you'll have a *temporary advisor* who should help you through this process.
-Most people start doing research with their temporary advisor, who will eventually become their "real" advisor.
+Most people start doing research with their temporary advisor, who will eventually become their permanent advisor.
 But that's not true for everyone---sometimes, you need to find a new topic, a new advising relationship, or both.
 Here's some advice for looking for a good topic/advising match.

 ### Don't Panic